 Best for the planet

 We know now that humans are to blame for climate change.
 How do we react?
 If everyone in the U.S. chose organic for just a tenth of their diet (according to Mission Organic 2010) more than 6 billion pounds of carbon would be restored to our soil (where it belongs, instead in the atmosphere!), and more than 2 billion barrels of imported oil annually would never add to greenhouse gases.
 When you stay in green lodgings, your carbon footprint is smaller (also consider a reputable carbon offset program), and there won’t be laundry, grounds-keeping and other industrial chemicals leeching into the aquifers, rivers and oceans.
-According to the U.S. Green Building Council, green buildings can use 26% less energy, emit 33% less carbon dioxide, use 30% less indoor water and send 50% to 75% less solid waste to landfills and incinerators.
+According to the U.S. Green Building Council, green buildings can use up to 26% less energy by utilizing eco-friendly cooling devices such as industrial ceiling fans, emit 33% less carbon dioxide, use 30% less indoor water and send 50% to 75% less solid waste to landfills and incinerators.
 Who says little changes can’t have a big impact?
 Green travel is a win-win.
 You have a great travel experience … the planet breathes easier.

 Best for local green business

 By supporting green businesses where you travel, you reward their efforts to protect the environment, support their success, and encourage others to surf the same green wave.
 Buying local and organic means supporting local farmers, ranchers, fishermen and those who make other local organic products—and helping them lead healthier lives without toxic pollutants and other hazards to themselves and the planet.
 Never underestimate the power of your economic choices.
+Did you know, for instance, that 80 percent of vacation dollars spent at some Caribbean coastal resorts and cruises does not stay in the country but goes directly into the coffers of overseas corporations?
 Vote with your fork and wallet!
+Vote local!